← Products Product

 Most "AI integration" projects in 2026 are still uploading documents and asking questions.
 That's a useful starting point.
 It's not where the value is.

-The value is when an agent can act — open a ticket, schedule a meeting, kick off a deploy, refund a customer — through the same auth and audit machinery your humans use.
-That requires a real protocol.
-MCP is what we use.
+The value is when an agent can act — open a ticket, post a transaction, log timesheets, refund a customer — through the same auth and audit machinery your humans use.
+To make that happen, agents need tools.
+And that's MCP.

 How an engagement runs

-We start with a one-week discovery: what systems, what data, what permissions, what's the agent supposed to do.
-Then a two-to-six-week build for the first MCP server, deployed to a staging environment your team can hammer on.
+We start with a kickoff meeting: what systems, what data, what permissions, what's the agent supposed to actually do.
+Then a one-to-five-day (!) build of the MCP server and registration with the AI platforms, where you can try everything immediately.

 From there: hardening, monitoring, expanding the toolset, and — crucially — teaching your operators how to write good system prompts and read audit logs.
 We hand the keys over at the end.